 Considering those objectives in reverse order is a good way to prioritize the process of attaining them as each step will drive the necessity for the next.

-1. Regression Test Automation
+1. Automating Regression Testing

 Test automation has become both a cure-all and a whipping boy for QA process improvement.
 On one hand, it forces consistent and ordered testing efforts and on the other it seems to require endless resources that could be producing revenue generating code.
 Ironically, these two conflicting aspects make regression testing an ideal QA segment for automation.